18-20 May 2017

 Open Positions: 9

-The Career Pathways Committee (CPC) develops and implements outreach efforts to veterinary medical students and veterinarians outside the field of laboratory animal medicine in order to sustain the number of laboratory animal veterinarians in biomedical research and related endeavors.
-For additional information about any of the opportunities listed below, contact Megan Nowland of the CPC.
+The Outreach Committee develops and implements outreach efforts to veterinary medical students and veterinarians outside the field of laboratory animal medicine in order to sustain the number of laboratory animal veterinarians in biomedical research and related endeavors.
+For additional information about any of the opportunities listed below, contact Amy Cassano.

 Veterinary Student Opportunities

 Individuals interested in availing themselves to a 2-3 week experience in laboratory animal medicine should contact the persons on the list of externships.
 These contacts, on your behalf, can apply for monies from ACLAM to support travel, lodging, and education expenses.
 Externship experiences will vary by host institution, so we encourage you to evaluate each program for the one that best matches your interests.

 If you are interested in hosting an extern, please complete the Externship Host Form by October 1st.
 At the end of the externship the extern must complete the Extern Evaluation Form.
 Completed forms should be returned to the ACLAM Executive Director as stated on the form.

 ASLAP externships, veterinary student rotations, and preceptorships can be found on the ASLAP website.
 ASLAP also funds a travel award to the AALAS National Meeting.

 Laboratory animal training programs for graduate veterinarians are available.
 Please see the ACLAM Training Programs page.